naoshibaikyu/superbuddn/test.md

 %In the bathroom...

-Falling star: ...
+Fallingstar: ...
 That has to be the most far-fetched thing I've ever heard.
 And out of you, that's saying a lot.

 Kayorei: No one ever believes at first.
 But I tell you...
 I've seen them.
 They're here... on the ship.

-Falling star: Kay...
+Fallingstar: Kay...
 It's just the seven of us and the Joes.

 Kayorei: Exactly!
 The Joes!

-Falling star: But you just said it was --
+Fallingstar: But you just said it was --

 Kayorei: *[grabs Falling star and starts shaking him]* That's who they are!
 IT'S A CONSPIRACY, I TELL YOU!

-Falling star: *[pushes Kayorei off]* Whoa, easy there, Kay!
+Fallingstar: *[pushes Kayorei off]* Whoa, easy there, Kay!

 Iga: *[on Falling star's radio]* Hey, Falling star!
 What's your status?

-Falling star: Hang on a moment, Kay. *[into the radio]* I just found Kayorei.
+Fallingstar: Hang on a moment, Kay. *[into the radio]* I just found Kayorei.

 Iga: Okay.
 Just be careful.
 Don't let her touch you!

-Falling star: Um...
+Fallingstar: Um...

 Iga: ...
 Mind out of the gutter.

-Falling star: That's not it.
+Fallingstar: That's not it.
 She... already.
 Yeah.
 Why? ...
 Iga?

 Kayorei: *[levels her weapon at Falling star]* You're in with them...
 I shot out all the cameras and they still found me...
 It's because of you!

-Falling star: Hey!
+Fallingstar: Hey!
 Wait a second...!

 %A few minutes later...

 Kayorei: *[dusts her hands off and leaves the room]* That takes care of that.

-Falling star: *[bangs on the closet door]* Hey!
+Fallingstar: *[bangs on the closet door]* Hey!
 Let me out of here!

 %Computer room...